Skip to Main Content

 Cash

-Since the loan term for a PayPal Pay in 4 plan is only about six weeks, paying cash can be a practical alternative.
-For example, you might set aside the equivalent of the installment payment every two weeks until you have enough to pay outright.
+Since the loan term for a PayPal Pay in 4 plan is only about six weeks, paying cash can be a practical alternative in some cases.
+For example, if you’re planning a non-essential purchase, you might set aside the equivalent of the installment payment every two weeks until you have enough to pay outright.

 The bottom line